codERSunny812/Stellar-connect/README.md

 - ReactJS: Frontend library for building user interfaces.
 - Ant Design: UI framework for enhancing the visual appeal and user experience.
 - Firebase: Backend as a service providing authentication and database.
-- SCSS: CSS preprocessor for writing reusable and maintainable styles.
 - CSS: Styling language for the user interface.
 - Clerk: Authentication solution for managing user sessions and sign-ups.